frjanibo/Stream/README.md

 How It's Different
 -------------------
 One of the noticeable differences between Stream and XBMCtorrent is the user interface.
 XBMCtorrent provides a basis for accessing media while Stream helps offer better categorical organization, media headings, and plenty of backend upgrades.
 Want to give it a shot?
-[Download today!](https://www.github.com/brysonreece/stream/releases)
+[Download today!](http://stream.brysonreece.com/)

 Download
 --------
-Check out the [Releases](https://github.com/brysonreece/stream/releases) tab to download the ZIP file.
+Check out the [Stream website](http://stream.brysonreece.com/) to download the ZIP file.